auth0/docs/articles/services/index.md

   <li>
     <i class="icon icon-budicon-715"></i><a href="/services/packages">Packages</a>

-Designed to help optimize our customers' investment in Auth0 by providing packaged Professional Services, helping you avoid common pitfalls and reducing risk.
-Our packages are designed so you can engage with our experts in a manner that best fits your requirements, and are typically comprised of a number of service offerings - all based on proven best practices
+These are designed to optimize our customers' investment in Auth0, by providing packaged Professional Services to help you avoid common pitfalls and reducing risk.
+Our packages are structured to help you engage with our experts in a manner that best fits your requirements, and are typically comprised of a number of service offerings - all based on proven best practices:
     <ul>
       <li>
         <i class="icon icon-budicon-695"></i><a href="/services/discover-and-design">Discover & Design</a>